google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-patterns/index.markdown

 ## Layout Shifter

-The Layout shifter pattern is the most responsive to with multiple breakpoints across several screen widths.
+The layout shifter pattern is the most responsive to with multiple breakpoints across several screen widths.
 Key to this layout is the way content moves about, instead of reflowing and dropping below other columns.
 Due to the significant differences between each major breakpoint, it is more complex to